chenw20/wenlongchen.github.io/_pages/about.md

 During my PhD, I mainly work on uncertainty estimation, robustness in large-scale deep learning models, and generative models.
 In general, I am also interested in sequence models and probabilistic model design.
 I aim to develop reliable algorithms with improved uncertainty estimation, generalization, and robustness.

 Currently, I am working on continual learning as a research intern in the [Approximate Bayesian Inference team](https://team-approx-bayes.github.io/) at [RIKEN AIP](https://aip.riken.jp) in Tokyo with [Emtiyaz Khan](https://emtiyaz.github.io) and [Thomas Moellenhoff](https://moellenh.github.io).
-From June to November 2023, I worked as a research intern in the Responsible AI team at [ByteDance](https://www.bytedance.com/) in London, where I researched on machine learning fairness.
+From June to November 2023, I worked as a research intern in the Responsible AI team at [ByteDance Research](https://www.bytedance.com/) in London, where I researched on machine learning fairness.

 <br>